Shim Ching, MD: Asia Pacific Plastic Surgery

 Asian Double Eyelid Surgery

 Asian women and men are typically interested in eyelid surgery for different reasons than those who choose traditional eyelid surgery.
-Adults of all ages often choose double eyelid surgery to retain their Asian appearance while gaining one or more of the following improvements:
+Double eyelid surgery helps adults of all ages retain their Asian appearance while gaining one or more of the following improvements:

 - Making the eyes appear bigger by opening the upper eye area